 I suppose I should indulge a little and make this post partially about myself, otherwise what’s the point?

-But unlike the average mould related story, my dippy asshole tenants, husband and wife duo, took stupidity to the next level.
+Unfortunately, in my case, I didn’t experience an average mould related event, but rather, my dippy asshole tenants, husband and wife duo, took stupidity and incompetence to the next level.

-They thought it would be an ingenious idea to paint over a series of mould infestations in an attempt to mask and presumably cure the problem before they vacated.
+They thought it would be an ingenious idea to paint over a series of black mould infestations in an attempt to mask and presumably cure the problem before they vacated.
 Clearly not the brightest idea, not to mention extremely dangerous.
-In fact, it’s probably the worst idea created by mankind.
-Ever.

-Fortunately, the vicinity was a spunk-free zone, but it was devastatingly substituted by copious amounts of mould, which was smeared all over the bedroom and bathroom walls, unconvincingly hidden under a fresh coat of paint they had applied.
-Infuriating.
+However, what was left behind was copious amounts of mould, which was smeared all over the bedroom and bathroom walls, unconvincingly hidden under a fresh coat of paint they had applied.
+Infuriating!

-After stripping away the new layer of paint, this is what I was left with…
+After stripping away the top layer of fresh paint, this is what I was left with…

 Hideous, right?
 They blissfully stewed away in that confinement like a couple of diseased sewer rats.